TimVerhees/Sem3Indiv/README.txt

         ***********READER GUIDE************

-JavaProject/Sem3Individual is the backend front-end-indiv-app is the front end
+JavaProject/Sem3Individual is the backend front-end-indiv-app is the front end (Don't forget npm install!)

 Demo video.mp4 contains a demo video going over the flow of the website and Cypress.mp4 shows cypress.
 Sonarqube.png shows the result of the overal code and % coverage of the logic layer.